sunnyvalechha/Docker/README.md

         # This command should run to start the container
         CMD ["python3","app.py"]

+**Points to remember**: Difference between "Entry Point" and "CMD"?

+* When anyone runs the "Docker run" command, both "Entry Point" and "CMD" serve as your starting command.
+* "Entry Point" is something we cannot change.
+We cannot override this value in the docker image.
+* "CMD" is configurable in the docker image.
+Example: the port & the IP address is configurable in CMD.
+* The options mentioned in the Entry point can be mentioned in the CMD but when we don't want the someone to change the executable like I want to run with python3 only, then we will use as a "EntryPoint"

 **Run the docker file**

         docker build -t ubuntu:latest .